 Chocolate lovers, you will adore this cake!
 This decadent Buttermilk Texas Sheet Cake is *the* classic recipe from all the old recipe books.
 It melts in your mouth!

 Also known as Chocolate Brownie Cake, Buttermilk Texas Sheet Cake is a delightfully rich treat.
-It consists of a soft and tender chocolate cake, topped with a fudge-like frosting.
-The buttermilk gives it the perfect amount of tanginess to complement the sweetness.
+It consists of a soft and tender chocolate cake, topped with a warm fudgy frosting.
+The buttermilk, which is in the cake and the frosting, lends the perfect amount of tanginess to complement the sweetness.

 Some recipes call for pecans mixed into the frosting, which, if you like pecans, is a very good idea.